emard/wifi_jtag/README.md

 Now I've rewritten this in C for Arduino ESP8266 (but not yet tested :)

-Fastest way is to install normal arduino-1.6.x or higher and add support for ESP8266 by following instructions on https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls#list-of-3rd-party-boards-support-urls
+Fastest way is to install normal arduino-1.6.x or higher from http://arduino.cc and add support for ESP8266 by following instructions on https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls#list-of-3rd-party-boards-support-urls

 This project will compile all tools for ESP8266 and